On a Theorem by Bezboruah & Shepherdson

 \begin{rem}{ With some fantasy, we can give Kreisel's take on the Second Incompleteness Theorem a more radical reading.
-The claim would be that something like the following statement is the pro-version of the Second Incompleteness Theorem. \begin{quotation} Consider any theory $U$ that interprets {\sf R} via a $k$-dimensional $N$ and any G\"odel numbering $\gamma$.
+The claim would be that something like the following statement is the pro-version of the Second Incompleteness Theorem. \begin{quotation} Consider any theory $U$ that interprets {\sf R} via a $k$-dimensional $N$ and any reasonable G\"odel numbering $\gamma$.
 Suppose a formula $\phi(\vv x)$ with $k$ free variables is given and suppose that $U$ proves the L\"ob Conditions for $\phi$ w.r.t. $N,\gamma$.
 Then, $U$ proves L\"ob's Principle for $\phi$ w.r.t. $N,\gamma$. \end{quotation} We note that we need assume nothing further about the theory $U$ in the formulation.
-It need not be effective, etcetera.
-Moreover, there are almost no constraints on $\gamma$.
-It also does not need to be effective.
-We only have to number sentences, since codes for proofs do not occur in the formulation.
+It need not be computably enumerable, etcetera.
+Moreover, the constraints on $\gamma$ are light.
+We only have to number sentences, since codes for proofs do not enter the formulation.
+We do need to be able to verify the diagonal lemma, though.

 The predicates $\phi(x)$ that satisfy the L\"ob Conditions encompass many predicates, like $x=x$, that intuitively have nothing to do with provability.

 My 5 cents would be that we want to keep a statement of the Second Incompleteness Theorem that is directed at a predicate that represents intuitively a provability predicate.
 We keep the insight about the step from L\"ob Conditions to L\"ob's Principle as a powerful lemma that can be used in versions of the proof of the Second Incompleteness Theorem.